bugzmanov/cleancode-critique/src/README.md

 After revisiting the book in 2023 I was surprised to notice that:

-- The book is old and it hasn't aged well
+- The book hasn't aged well
-- Much of the advice is questionable, but some being outright harmful
+- Much of its advice ranges from questionable to harmful
 - Examples are the worst part of the book.
-By any objective measure, many would qualify as "bad code."
+By any objective metrics, many would qualify as "bad code."
 - Lazer focus on a wrong thing and attempt to sell it as the solution to everything.
 Code readability is important, it is not the only one aspect
 - Despite being an entry-level book, it has these vibes of implied superiority, potentially giving the readers an undeserved sense of expertise